TouK/nussknacker/ui/README.md

 ## Running full env (for integration tests)
 * Go to docker/demo and run `docker-compose -f docker-compose-env.yml up -d` - runs full env with kafka / flink / etc..
-* Run nussknacker by IntelliJ or `./runServer.sh`
+* Run nussknacker by IntelliJ or `USE_DOCKER_ENV=true ./runServer.sh`

 ## Access to service
  Service should be available at ~~http://localhost:8080/api~~

-# Running UI to develop/debug additional models
+# Running UI to develop/debug additional models with stubbed ProcessManager

 If you want to run Nussknacker UI to see if your model behaves correctly (e.g. if dynamic parameters are OK), you don't have to follow steps above.
 You also don't have to build model jar and put it in